Using PostgreSQL Functions with Rocicorp's Zero and Ruby on Rails

 I hope this helped shed on light on a new approach to managing data requirements when we have deviate from using ActiveRecord

 callbacks.
-I'm pretty excited for this workflow of managing the functions with the fx
+I'm pretty excited for this workflow of managing the functions with the fx gem and I'm already starting to plan

 out how to build an audit log, similar to the paper_trail gem.
 I'll get a